Smooth-coated otter: Diet

 Smooth-coated otters were observed to forage on river banks among tree trunks.

 They feed mainly on fish including Trichogaster, climbing gourami and catfish.
 During the rice planting season, they also hunt rats in rice fields.
 Snakes, amphibians and insects constitute a small portion of their diet.
 Especially in areas where they share habitat with other otter species, they prefer larger fish, typically between 5 and 30 cm in length.

 In Kuala Selangor Nature Park, an otter group was observed hunting.
 They formed an undulating, slightly V-shaped line, pointing in the direction of movement and nearly as wide as the creek.
 The largest individuals occupied the middle section.
 In this formation, they undulated wildly through the creek, causing panic‑stricken fish to jump out of the water a few metres ahead.
 They suddenly dived and grasped the fish with their snouts.
 Then they moved ashore, tossed the fish up a little on the muddy part of the bank, and swallowed it head‑first in one piece.

+In traditional brackish-water agroecosystems known as "Khazan lands" in Goa's Zuari River estuary, analysis of 815 spraint samples revealed a diet dominated by fish, followed by shrimp, crabs, molluscs, birds and amphibians, with greater reliance on crustaceans during monsoon to adapt to changing salinity and prey availability.